-Physician assistant majors must pass all health professions and physician assistant core courses with a minimum numerical grade of 75 percent or an overall GPA of 3.0 for the semester.
-A student earning less than a grade of 75 percent or an overall GPA of 3.0 for the semester must petition the Department of Physician Assistant Studies for probationary continuation.
-A student must have completed a baccalaureate degree from a regionally accredited college or university and the physician assistant prerequisite requirements as listed below.
-The student must have a minimum cumulative and math/science GPA of 3.0 to be eligible to apply for admission in to the professional phase of the physician assistant curriculum.
+Physician assistant majors must pass all physician assistant core courses with a minimum numerical grade of 70 percent and an overall GPA of 3.0 for the semester.
+A student earning less than a grade of 70 percent or an overall GPA of 3.0 for the semester must petition the Department of Physician Assistant Studies for probationary continuation.
+A student must have completed a baccalaureate degree from a regionally accredited college or university, must have completed the prerequisite requirements as listed below and must have a minimum cumulative and math/science GPA of 3.0 to be eligible to apply for admission into the professional phase of the physician assistant curriculum.
 Any exceptions must be approved by the program director.
+All requirements for continuation in the graduate school must be met.
 The minimum requirement for the degree is 99 s.h. as follows: